" European Legumes in Transition"

 The TRUE-Project has largely focussed on innovations with legumes beyond the farm gate and has studied the impact their adoption might have on the supply networks.
 The LEGVALUE-project on the other hand has focussed on studies at farmer and regional production level and values along the supply chain.
 Both projects have worked closely to maximise their impact using numerous real-life commercial Case Studies, at both pilot and full-commercial scales to generate their insights.

 Their common aim has been to examine the levers influencing increased legume production and to identifying opportunities to encourage transition in production systems, the ultimate aim being increased European self-sufficiency in plant protein production, and to optimise the role of legumes in that.

-As the projects draw their conclusions this “European Legumes in Transition” conference will deliver its findings, hear from leading influencers how they believe legumes can be exploited to deliver a more sustainable and environmentally resilient agricultural system for Europe, and the opportunities that exist to realise the transitions envisaged.
+This “European Legumes in Transition” series of webinars will be launched under the banner of the Legume Innovation Network.
+Hear from leading influencers how they believe legumes can be exploited to deliver a more sustainable and environmentally resilient agricultural system for Europe, and the opportunities that exist to realise the transitions envisaged.

-This is a significant knowledge transfer and networking event, attendance will be limited to 150 people and is expected to attract an audience representing the entire legume-focused supply chain stakeholders from across Europe.
+This is a significant knowledge transfer event and is expected to attract an audience representing the entire legume-focused supply chain from across Europe.

 The full agenda for each event is currently in preparation and will be published once finalised.